Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Introduction

 The organization of this paper is as follows.
 In Section~\ref{sec:shared}, the set of Nash equilibria for a Nash game with a shared constraint are completely characterized as the Pareto solutions to an appropriate vector optimization problem with a \emph{non-convex} ordering cone.
 Due to the special structure of this cone, we present a decomposition that allows for its tractable use.
-We extend this result in Section~\ref{sec:generalized} to study the use of the proposed vector optimization problem for generalized Nash games.
-Specifically, we find that one proposed vector optimization problem provides a necessary, a different one a sufficient, condition for characterizing the set of Nash equilibria.
-A deeper analysis of this necessary condition leads then to an equivalent characterization of the set of all generalized Nash equilibria.
+We extend this result in Section~\ref{sec:generalized} to study the use of the proposed vector optimization problems for generalized Nash games.
+In such a setting, we first construct a characterization of the set of Nash equilibria.
+Second, we use our vector optimization framework to construct bounds around the set of Nash equilibria.
+Specifically, we find that one proposed vector optimization problem leads to a necessary condition, a different one to a sufficient condition for the Nash equilibria.
 We further extend these results in Section~\ref{sec:vector} to study vector-valued games; importantly, all of the prior results hold under only minimal modifications to the ordering cone.
 We present a number of illustrative examples throughout this work to demonstrate the application of the proposed results for the computation of the set of Nash equilibria.